JoyIbe/Durv-Stores-Sales-Analysis/README.md

 Data Modelling: Modelling this data allows for multiple tables with lesser column information to speed up processing time, reduce redundancy and increase efficiency.

-Data Visualization: Built a two pages interactive dashboards to properly communicate findings that will lead to a significant increase in business growth for the new year.
+Data Visualization: Built a two-page interactive dashboard to properly communicate findings that will lead to a significant increase in business growth for the new year.

 ## Analysis Findings: